 Faculty of expert practitioners

 As part of your CCA admissions application, you’ll submit a compilation of work through our online submission portal.
 This portfolio for first-year students should include 10 to 15 examples of your best and most recent work.
 You can share images, videos, audio, and PDFs.

 Your portfolio helps us make admissions and scholarship decisions.
 It can feel vulnerable to share your work, especially in this capacity, but don’t be nervous!
 We encourage all forms of creativity and are excited by unique modes of personal expression, so don’t be shy in showing us you.
 We’re looking for potential—not perfection.

 Connect one-on-one with a counselor

 Text, call, email, or schedule an appointment with a member of our Admissions team!
-We can answer questions, provide feedback on your portfolio, arrange a campus visit, and help with pretty much anything else that comes up along your journey to freshman year.
+We can answer questions, provide feedback on your portfolio, arrange a campus visit, and help with pretty much anything else that comes up along your journey as you prepare for your first year.

 At CCA, you’ll connect with a range of visiting artists, scholars, entrepreneurs, and others thanks to our access to the Bay Area’s influential art and design communities and business industries.
-Here are two ways to follow along now and learn more about our undergraduate programs.
+Here are a few ways to learn more about our undergraduate programs.

-Register now for these valuable informational events for prospective undergraduate students, including Q+As with program chairs, current students, alumni, and faculty; discussions with admissions and financial aid counselors; and guided virtual tours of our campuses.
+Register now for these valuable informational events for prospective undergraduate students, including Q&As with program chairs, current students, alumni, and faculty; and discussions with admissions and financial aid counselors.

-Many upcoming events in our virtual spaces are free and open to the public, including weekly chats with faculty from various divisions.
+Many upcoming lectures, screenings, and events in our virtual spaces are free and open to the public, including weekly chats with faculty from various divisions.
 View the exhibitions and public programming calendar.